Iran Aseman Airlines Flight 3704: Crew performance

 The assessment of both pilots' behavior prior to their flights didn't indicate any abnormalities.
 Investigators, however, did find that the crews had never been trained on how to execute an appropriate response when a mountain wave struck the aircraft.
 The crew was not familiar with mountain wave and the manual also didn't provide information regarding the phenomenon.
 The ATR simulation also did not provide the crews with simulation on handling a mountain wave.

 Prior to its approach to Mount Dena, the First Officer of Flight 3704 had made several recommendations to the Captain on several instances.
 The Captain didn't respond at any of the given recommendations and decided to ignore it.
 The lack of communication between the Captain and the First Officer indicated a steep authority gradient phenomenon in aviation, which may be caused due to difference in flying experience.

 It was evident that the crew of Flight 3704 had deviated from its operating manual.
 During Flight 3704's approach to Mount Dena, the ATC had given clearance for the flight to fly at FL170.
 ATC later informed the crew that the ceiling was at 15,000 ft.
 The CVR recording revealed that the crew decided to descend further to an elevation of 15,000 ft so that the aircraft would get out of clouds.
 The minimum altitude for the airport however was 15,500 ft, so the crew was going to fly under the approved minimum altitude.

 During its descent, the aircraft encountered an updraft and later a downdraft.
 The downdraft was strong enough to cause the nose pitch to rise.
 As the pitch was increased by the force of the downdraft, the airspeed decreased and the drag force increased accordingly, risking a stall condition to occur.
 As the power lever was increased to counter the low speed of the aircraft, the pitch kept increasing and the airspeed kept decreasing, at one point reaching 118 knots.
 The nose pitch reached +15 degree.
 While the crew tried to counter the stall condition by bringing the nose down, the crew didn't execute the recovery properly.
 The engine was not in full power and the flaps were not set to 15 degree.
 It was presumed that the crew didn't expect to encounter a mountain wave phenomenon in the area and thus this might have decreased their situational awareness.
 As the pilots tried to save the aircraft by bringing the nose down, there was no more altitude left for a safe recovery.

 Conclusion

 The Iranian Civil Aviation Organization published the interim report, with the following:

-The accident was happened due to many chains of considered causes but the human factor had main roll for the conclusion of the scenario.
-The cockpit crew action which has caused dangerous conditions for the flight is considered as main cause.
-Based on provided evidences, the errors of cockpit crew were as follows:
+The accident happened due to many chains of considered causes but the human factor had main role in the conclusion of the scenario.
+The cockpit crew action which has caused dangerous conditions for the flight is considered as the main cause.
+Based on provided evidences as follows: